-In recent weeks, countries across South and South-Eastern Asia, including Bangladesh, Myanmar and Nepal have implemented a raft of containment measures in an attempt to limit the spread of the COVID19 pandemic.
+In recent weeks, countries across South and South-Eastern Asia, including Bangladesh and Nepal have implemented a raft of containment measures in an attempt to limit the spread of the COVID19 pandemic.
 Borders have been closed, businesses shut, and people’s movement restricted during local or national lockdowns and curfews.

 For many people in precarious or informal forms of work, these restrictive measures have disrupted their usual livelihoods.
 As normal economic activity comes to a halt, the underlying vulnerability of low-paid and daily wage workers across the region is intensified to the point that many are struggling to survive.

 When the streets are locked down, how do you survive?

 Children who work in the streets of these cities – reliant as they are on trading, begging, waste-picking, and other street-based activities – are among those most affected.
 Their relationship with work and labour is complex.
 They may be in exploitative situations, but their work in the street might also be an important part of their social living and community network, a source of pride and purpose in their life as they support themselves and others.